• Products

 Get your Statement

-The Bank Nifty is a stock market index that tracks the banking industry.
-In order to allow for free movement of the capital market performance of one of India's most important service industries, banking, Bank Nifty was established by the National Stock Exchange (NSE) in September 2003.
-It consists of the stocks with large market capitalization and liquidity.
+Bank Nifty is a stock market index that tracks the banking industry.
+To allow for free movement of the capital market performance of one of India's most important service industries, banking, Bank Nifty was established by the National Stock Exchange (NSE) in September 2003.
+It consists of the stocks with large market capitalisation and liquidity.
 The index includes stocks from the public and private banking sectors.

 1. Buy and Sell Trades